Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 CONGREGATION OF SISTERS OF OUR LADY OF MOUNT CARMEL (O. CARM.)

-The Sisters of Our Lady of Mount Carmel are a pontifical institute of women religious who currently minister in south Louisiana, the Diocese of Joliet and the Philippine Islands.
+The Congregation of Our Lady of Mount Carmel is a pontifical institute of women religious who minister in Louisiana, Illinois, New York, the Philippines and Timor-Leste.
 They are heirs to a rich tradition of contemplative prayer, community life and service as members of the Order of Carmel.
 The special charism of the congregation is an orientation to a life of prayer and service in union with Jesus, in whom continual prayer and action coexist harmoniously.
 They are nourished by contemplative prayer, community and devotion to Mary, a woman of simplicity and faith.
 Their prophetic call as Carmelites moves them “…to be in active ministries that help bring about a more peaceful, just and loving world.”
 In keeping with their mission statement, these active ministries include education, health care, parish ministry, retreat and spiritual direction, social work and social services.

 www.sistersofmountcarmel.org